czero-cc/.github/profile/README.md

 # CZero Engine: Personal AI Interface

-**Empowering privacy-first AI.**
+**Pioneering Hybrid AI**

-CZero is a revolutionary client-side AI knowledge base processing platform that helps you leverage your valuable information while maintaining complete ownership and privacy of your data.
+CZero Engine is aiming to become the first personal AI Interface that helps you manage your AI usage context locally into any downstream applicatisons.

 ## What is CZero Engine?

 CZero Engine transforms your scattered documents, notes, and resources into an intelligent, queryable knowledge base.
-Our platform uses WebAssembly-based approach to help you rediscover connections within your knowledge, while ensuring your data remains under your control.
+The engine helps you prepare your local files and data into AI-ready format so that you can be AI-ready.

 ## Key Features